In this article you will learn about Python List.

 3. Set – It is collection of unordered and unindexed elements.
 It doesn’t allow duplicate elements.

-4. Dictionary – It is unordered collection and contains unindexed elements.
+4. Dictionary – It is an ordered collection and contains indexed elements.
 It doesn’t allow duplicate elements.

 Let’s begin with first Python List –